List of The Pink Panther characters: Inspector Jacques Clouseau

 Jacques Clouseau is a clumsy, incompetent, but zealous policeman and detective.
-A scene in Revenge of the Pink Panther shows him wearing the full dress uniform of an Inspecteur divisionnaire or Chef inspecteur divisionnaire (as top offices of an usual inspector's career; both ranks roughly equal to a Police Major or Superintendent).
+A scene in Revenge of the Pink Panther shows him wearing the full dress uniform of an Inspecteur divisionnaire or Chef inspecteur divisionnaire (as top offices of a usual inspector's career; both ranks roughly equal to a police major or superintendent).
 He speaks English—with a ludicrous French accent—while other characters speak English, often with their own accents.
 Clouseau's accent is not emphasized in the first film, but from A Shot in the Dark onwards, the exaggerated accent became part of the joke.
 It has been suggested that portraying the incompetent policeman as French is based on a British stereotype of the French police or even the French population as a whole.

 Peter Sellers, the actor portraying Clouseau, remarked that, in his opinion, Clouseau knew he was a buffoon, but had an incredible knack for survival.
 Sheer luck or clumsiness usually saves him, as in the first film wherein a farcical car chase around a fountain results in the collision of all the vehicles and the capture of the thieves.
 This approach accelerates, with Clouseau falling down stairs, falling into pools and fountains, causing fires and disasters, and even being bombed repeatedly, an idea worked into Steve Martin's portrayal of the character.
 In The Pink Panther Strikes Again, assassins from all over the world are sent to kill Clouseau, whereupon he moves from their target at just the right moment to ensure that the killers eliminate one another.
-In Trail of the Pink Panther, we see that during World War II, Clouseau fought in the French Resistance, but the flashbacks only serve to reiterate the fact that Clouseau can survive anything despite, or perhaps due to, his incompetence.
+In Trail of the Pink Panther, it is shown that during World War II, Clouseau fought in the French Resistance, but the flashbacks only serve to reiterate the fact that Clouseau can survive anything despite, or perhaps due to, his incompetence.

 Inspector Clouseau is a patriotic Frenchman whose country is professedly his highest priority, has been prone to infatuation (often reciprocated) after being cuckolded by Sir Charles Lytton, and is repeatedly perplexed by transvestites, to the extent that he addresses them as "Sir or Madame."

 The role was originated and developed by Peter Sellers over the years but has also been played by Alan Arkin (in Inspector Clouseau), Daniel Peacock and Lucca Mezzofonti (as younger versions in flashbacks in Trail of the Pink Panther), Roger Moore (in a cameo appearance at the conclusion of Curse of the Pink Panther), and Steve Martin (in the 2006 Pink Panther film and its 2009 sequel).